 8. Will the QYD Project™ support us during this process?

-QYD™ technical assistance providers (associated with Essex CHIPS) are available to guide and support a local Steering Committee through the certification process.
-This could involve up to 10 hours/month of support, by phone, video conference, or in person as needed.
-The QYD Project™ will provide up to 25 copies of this manual, which contains numerous templates for various documents required by the certification process.
+QYD™ technical assistance providers are available to guide and support a local QYD Steering Committee through the certification process.
+This could involve up to 12 hours per month of support by phone, video conference, or in person as needed.
+The QYD Project™ will provide up to 25 free copies of this manual, benchmark resources, and numerous templates for various documents required by the certification process.

 9. Who decides if we have met the QYD benchmarks?

 An independent QYD Credentialing Committee (QCC) will review, score, and rate your application to become a QYD Community™.
-The QCC is appointed by Essex CHIPS, and consists of 3-7 Youth Development and/or Education professionals from outside the community under review.
-Each member of the QCC will score your application separately, and the group as a whole will then discuss and decide as to whether you have met the Benchmarks, and what start rating you have achieved.
+The QCC is appointed by QYD Inc., and consists of 3-7 Youth Development/Education professionals and older teens from outside the community under review.
+Each member of the QCC will score your application separately and, if needed, the group as a whole will decide as to whether you have met the QYD Benchmarks, and what star rating you have achieved.
 The decision by the QCC can be appealed in writing within 30 days by the community.

 10. Can we can an extension on the time period to complete the process?

-Yes, 3-month extensions (up to a total of 15 months for an application process) are possible, pending progress being made by the community.
+Yes, 3-month extensions (up to a total of 15 months for an application process) are possible, depending on the progress being made by the community.